-It is a S-shaped cun It is a S-shaped curve which reflects relationship of sales w.r.t time/ life of a product.
-If businesses are sub If businesses are substituted for product, the concept of PLC could work just as well.
-A product typically passes through 4 stages: a) Introduction First stage of PLC is characterised with slow sales growth, in which compessage almost negligible, prices are relatively high, and markets are limited.
-Growth in sales is at a lower rate because of lack of awareness among customers. b) Growth stage It is characterised with rapid market acceptance.
+It is a S-shaped curve which reflects relationship of sales w.r.t time/ life of a product.

+If businesses are substituted for product, the concept of PLC could work just as well.

+A product typically passes through 4 stages:

+a) Introduction stage First stage of PLC is characterised with slow sales growth, in which competition is almost negligible, prices are relatively high, and markets are limited.
+Growth in sales is at a lower rate because of lack of awareness among customers.
+It is characterised with rapid market acceptance.
 The demand expands rapidly, prices fall, competition increases, and market expands.
-The customer has knowledge about the product & shows interest in purchasin c) Maturity stage In third phase, there is slowdown in growth rate.
+The customer has knowledge about the product & shows interest in purchasing it. c) Maturity stage In third phase, there is slowdown in growth rate.
 In this stage, the competition gets tough, and market gets stablised.
 Profit comes down because of stiff competition.
 At this stage, organisations have to work for maintaining stability. d) declines In the fourth stage of PLC is declines with sharp downward drift in sales.
 The sales and profits fall down sharply due to some new product replaces the existing product.
 So, a combination of strategies can be implemented to stay in the market either by diversification or retrenchment.